cammyong/DFIR/README.md

 ## Objective

-My journey in Telecommunication Engineering has led me to develop a passion for cybersecurity.
 I aim to contribute to an innovative organization where my technical skills and proactive approach can drive continuous improvement and advance cybersecurity strategies.